ex-Plant/next_15_app_course/notes.md

 "@/*": ["./src/*"]
 }

-**flex-1**
-flex-1
-This is a utility (e.g., in Tailwind CSS) that applies:

-css
-CopyInsert
-flex: 1 1 0%;
-The element will grow to fill available space in a flex container.
-It shares space equally with other items using flex-1. basis-80
-This sets the flex-basis property:

-flex-basis: 20rem; /_ in Tailwind, 80 = 20rem = 320px _/
-This defines the initial main size of a flex item before it grows or shrinks.
-The item will start at 20rem wide (if horizontal flex) or tall (if vertical flex).
-In summary:

-flex-1 makes an item flexible and able to grow/shrink. basis-80 sets its starting size to 20rem.
-You can use both together to control both flexibility and initial size in layouts.

-ok and flex 1 means grow true shrink true basis 0

-**basis-80**
-In Tailwind, 80 refers to a spacing scale value, where 80 equals 20rem (which is 320px).

-flex-0
-flex: 0 0 auto;

-**fancy hover effect**

-- active happens when you click an image as in the drag event or something like that

-`hover:scale-110 active:scale-[1.02] transition overflow hidden `

-**fancy image background **
-blur original image , low quality blur-3xl sizes
-(max-width: 1280px: 100vw, 1280px)

 **Client-Side Cache**

 - stores RSC payload after navigating to some page and going back - data for that page is already rendered and ready